 Nomination and Shortlisting

 The Prize invites contemporary artists, nominated by a board of independent art professionals, to each enter up to three artworks online.
-A judging panel comprised of world-class art experts shortlist the 30 most accomplished artworks from a range of digital images.
+A judging panel comprised of world-class art experts then shortlists the 30 best artworks from a range of digital images.
 Click here for T&Cs.

-To encourage engagement and increase exposure of the artists’ works, the general public are invited to cast a vote online or in person for their favourite artwork displayed in the exhibition.
-The artwork with the most votes is awarded the Public Vote Prize.
+To increase exposure for the artists, the general public are invited to cast a vote online or in person for their favourite shortlisted artwork.
+The most popular artwork is awarded the Public Vote Prize.

 The shortlisted artworks, besides the Grand Prize winner, are auctioned and proceeds are split evenly between the artists and Norval Foundation’s Learning Centre.
 Click here to learn more about the cause.

 Artists receive the same split as they would through a gallery and the artworks often fetch higher prices thanks to generous bidding from charity patrons.